-Learning styles are divided into three main categories: visual (learn by seeing), auditory (learn by hearing), and kinesthetic/tactile (learn by doing/touching.)
-If a student is taught or assessed using a method not conducive to their learning style, the student will not do as well as they could, oftentimes doing poorly.
+Learning preferences are divided into three main categories: visual (learn by seeing), auditory (learn by hearing), and kinesthetic/tactile (learn by doing/touching.)
+If a student is taught or assessed using a method not conducive to the student’s preferred method of learning, the student will not do as well as they could, oftentimes doing poorly.

 By bringing the student to a homeschool environment, teaching and assessment styles can be more flexible and better matched to students’ styles.
 Student learning improves and academic progress rises.
-But what about assessment outside the homeschool, such as standardized testing?
+But what about assessments outside the homeschool, such as standardized testing?

 While testing requirements vary by state, most require some achievement testing on a scheduled basis and many homeschooling families use standardized tests as an evaluation tool.
 Either way, standardized achievement tests are a part of homeschooling and just like traditional students, homeschoolers need to know how best to succeed.